 The solution to this problem is of course a very easy one.
 We advise our clients to simply dispose of their wet wipes and baby wipes in the general waste.
 A great tip is to have a waste bin at the side of the toilet, or somewhere in the bathroom.

-We not only find that wet wipes are a leading cause of a blocked drain but we also find other foreign objects.
-We have attended many blocked drains and found foreign objects ranging from food to children’s toys.
+We also find other foreign objects causing severe problems.
+We have found all kinds of objects ranging from food to children’s toys.

 Blocked toilets are often caused by the flushing of foreign objects.
-Often the homeowner is unaware of a blockage initially.
+Often the homeowner is unaware of a problem at all initially.
 It is only after time when a blockage has accumulated that the problem becomes more severe.
 Often times, the flow of water can be completely restricted, causing serious strain on the pipe.

 The only things that should be flushed down a toilet is human waste and toilet paper.
 We advise our clients to ensure their children understand what can be flushed down the toilet.
 Surprisingly, we find many toilets blocked by children’s toys, along with other items that children decide to flush.